kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 $Staff = Import-CSV -path 'C:\HogwartsStaff.csv'

+---

 2) Copy the text below into the notepad (already had the Script)

 -> Click File -> Save as -> in File Name, type C:\HogwartsStaff.csv -> Now I have C:\HogwartsStaff.csv

 * Create the powershell Script
+---

-3) open a new Notepad Window -> Copy The Script looks -> (Create a Splitting hashtable that holds all the user properties)
+3) Open a new Notepad Window -> Copy The Script looks -> (Create a Splitting hashtable that holds all the user properties)

 SamAccountName = User name for login